Shivani-Parihar99/AWS-Cloud-Practitioner-Essentials/Module 2/Scaling Amazon EC2.md

 In the cloud, computing power is a programmatic resource, so you can take a more flexible approach to the issue of scaling.
 By adding Amazon EC2 Auto Scaling to an application, you can add new instances to the application when necessary and terminate them when no longer needed.

 Suppose that you are preparing to launch an application on Amazon EC2 instances.
 When configuring the size of your Auto Scaling group, you might set the minimum number of Amazon EC2 instances at one.
 This means that at all times, there must be at least one Amazon EC2 instance running.

+When you create an Auto Scaling group, you can set the minimum number of Amazon EC2 instances.
+The minimum capacity is the number of Amazon EC2 instances that launch immediately after you have created the Auto Scaling group.
+In this example, the Auto Scaling group has a minimum capacity of one Amazon EC2 instance.